 Villanova alumnus Cardinal Robert Prevost elected first American pope

-Cardinal Robert Prevost, a Villanova University graduate, has been chosen as the next leader of the world's 1.4 billion Catholics and succeeds Pope Francis.
-Prevost chose Leo XIV as his papal name, and he is the first American pope.
+Cardinal Robert Prevost, a Villanova University graduate, has been chosen as the next leader of the world's 1.4 billion Catholics and will succeed Pope Francis.
+Prevost chose Leo XIV as his papal name, and he is the first pope born in the United States.

-Pope Leo XIV was made a cardinal in 2023 by Pope Francis.

-Born in Chicago, Illinois, Pope Leo XIV graduated from Villanova with a bachelor's degree in mathematics in 1977.
+Born in Chicago, Illinois, in 1955, Pope Leo XIV graduated from Villanova with a bachelor's degree in mathematics in 1977.
+The pope is a member of the Augustinian religious order and was elected the top leader of the order twice.

+In an article about Prevost's selection as a cardinal, the former head of the Augustinian Province of St. Thomas of Villanova, referred to him as "our brother Bob."

+Augustinians are followers of St. Augustine, a North African monk and bishop born in 354 AD, who was keenly aware of human nature and desires for community.
+The order says its members are "called to Restlessness," a quality seen as a "divine gift."

 This is a developing story and will be updated.